Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Experience in organizing and managing processes.

-The modern labor market requires new knowledge of modern technologies.
-To get a demanded internet profession often requires additional training.
+The modern labor market requires new knowledge modern technologies.
+To get a sought-after internet profession, additional training is often required.

 There are special skills that professionals have.
-The list is generalized and is not suitable for every specialty.
+The list is general and not suitable for every specialty.

-The professional skills in the resume are as follows:
+Professional skills in a resume are as follows:

 • (specific language and level);